NFL Network: Charter Communications

 Charter Communications became one of the first multiple system operators to provide NFL Network, in 2004.
 Initially the deal called for the network to be carried on Charter's digital-basic programming and included NFL HD and NFL On Demand.
 However, in December 2005, the network had pulled itself from Charter and filed a breach of contract suit against the provider in the New York Supreme Court over contract language regarding distribution.
 It was reported that NFL Network wanted a 125% rate increase in carriage fees and placement on Charter's expanded basic tiers.

 In August 2011, Charter Communications and NFL Network announced that the two parties had reached a new, long-term agreement to carry the NFL Network and RedZone in time for the 2011 season.

 Suddenlink

 On August 20, 2010, the National Cable Television Cooperative reached an agreement, of which Suddenlink Communications is a member, to carry the NFL Network on the organization's participating providers.
 As a result, Suddenlink announced it would offer NFL Network and NFL RedZone and immediately began carrying the channels.
 Suddenlink expected that the network's rollout to all of its service areas would be completed by or before September 12, the first Sunday of the NFL's 2010 regular season.

 AT&T U-verse

 On April 15, 2019, AT&T U-verse removed the channel from the lineup along with NFL RedZone.

 Carriage disputes

 Cablevision

 The network refused to be carried on Cablevision in 2004, but that this dispute ended in 2006, when the network was added to Cablevision.

-DirecTV

-DirecTV refused to carry the network in 2005, but that this dispute ended in 2007, when DirecTV added the network.